-Adoption of innovations and new technologies are increasingly analysed using the transition theory framework (Geels 2002), the starting point being the recognition that many global environmental problems cannot be solved by technological change alone, but require more far-reaching change of social-ecological systems.
-Using transition theory makes it possible to analyse how adoption and implementation follow the four stages of sociotechnical transitions, from predevelopment of technologies and approaches at the niche level, take-off and acceleration, to regime shift and stabilisation at the landscape level.
-According to a recent review of sustainability transitions in developing countries (Wieczorek 2018), three internal niche processes are important, including the formation of networks that support and nurture innovation, the learning process, and the articulation of expectations to guide the learning process.
-While technologies are important, institutional and political aspects form the major barriers to transition and upscaling.
-In developing and transition economies, informal institutions play a pivotal role, and transnational linkages are also important, such as global value chains.
-In these countries, it is therefore more difficult to establish fully coherent regimes or groups of individuals who share expectations, beliefs or behaviour, as there is a high level of uncertainty about rules and social networks or dominance of informal institutions, which creates barriers to change.
+28 Adoption of innovations and new technologies are increasingly analysed using the transition theory 29 framework (Geels 2002), the starting point being the recognition that many global environmental problems cannot be solved by technological change alone but require more far-reaching change of 30 31 social-ecological systems.
+Using transition theory makes it possible to analyse how adoption and 32 implementation follow the four stages of sociotechnical transitions, from predevelopment of 33 technologies and approaches at the niche level, take-off and acceleration, to regime shift and 34 stabilisation at the landscape level.
+According to a recent review of sustainability transitions in 35 developing countries (Wieczorek 2018), three internal niche processes are important, including the formation of networks that support and nurture innovation, the learning process and the articulation of 36 37 expectations to guide the learning process.
+While technologies are important, institutional and political 38 aspects form the major barriers to transition and upscaling.
+In developing and transition economies, 39 informal institutions play a pivotal role and transnational linkages are also important, such as global 40 value chains.
+In these countries, it is therefore more difficult to establish fully coherent regimes or 41 groups of individuals who share expectations, beliefs or behavior, as there is a high level of uncertainty 42 about rules and social networks or dominance of informal institutions, which creates barriers to change.
 This uncertainty is further exacerbated by climate change.
-Landscape forces comprise a set of slow-changing factors, such as broad cultural and normative values, long-term economic effects such as urbanisation, and shocks such as war and crises that can lead to change.
+Landscape forces comprise a set of slow

-A study on SLM in the Kenyan highlands using transition theory concluded that barriers to adoption of SLM included high poverty levels, a low-input/low-output farming system with limited potential to generate income, diminishing land sizes, and low involvement of the youth in farming activities.
+- 43 - 44 changing factors, such as broad cultural and normative values, long-term economic effects such as - 45 urbanisation, and shocks such as war and crises that can lead to change. - 46 A study on SLM in the Kenyan highlands using transition theory concluded that barriers to adoption of - 47 SLM included high poverty levels, a low input-low output farming system with limited potential to - generate income, diminishing land sizes and low involvement of the youth in farming activities.
+48

 Coupled with a poor coordination of government policies for agriculture and forestry, these barriers created negative feedbacks in the SLM transition process.
 Other factors to consider include gender issues and lack of secure land tenure.
 Scaling up of SLM technologies would require collaboration of diverse stakeholders across multiple scales, a more supportive policy environment and substantial resource mobilisation (Mutoko et al. 2014).
-Tengberg and Valencia (2018) analysed the findings from a review of the GEF's integrated natural resources management portfolio of projects using the transition theory framework (Figure 4.7).
+Tengberg and Valencia (2018) analysed the findings from a review of the GEF integrated natural resources management portfolio of projects using the transition theory framework (Figure 4.7).
 They concluded that to remove barriers to SLM, an agricultural innovations systems approach that supports co-production of knowledge with multiple stakeholders, institutional innovations, a focus on value chains and strengthening of social capital to facilitate shared learning and collaboration could accelerate the scaling up of sustainable technologies and practices from the niche to the landscape level.
 Policy integration and establishment of financial mechanisms and incentives could contribute to overcoming barriers to a regime shift.
-The new SLM regime could, in turn, be stabilised and sustained at the landscape level by multi-stakeholder knowledge platforms and strategic partnerships.
-However, transitions to more sustainable regimes and practices are often challenged by lock-in mechanisms in the current system (Lawhon and Murphy 2012) such as economies of scale, investments already made in equipment, infrastructure and competencies, lobbying, shared beliefs, and practices, that could hamper wider adoption of SLM.
+The new SLM regime could in turn be stabilised and sustained at the landscape level by multi-stakeholder knowledge platforms and strategic partnerships.
+However, transitions to more sustainable regimes and practices are often challenged by lock-in mechanisms in the current system (Lawhon and Murphy 2012), such as economies of scale, investments already made in equipment, infrastructure and competencies, lobbying, shared beliefs, and practices, which could hamper wider adoption of SLM.

-Figure 4.7 | The transition from SLM niche adoption to regime shift and landscape development.
-Figure draws inspiration from Geels (2002), adapted from Tengberg and Valencia (2018).
+Figure 4.7 The transition from SLM niche adoption to regime shift and landscape development (figure draws inspiration from (Geels 2002)).
+Adapted from (Tengberg and Valencia 2018)